mberneaud/DataScienceAssignment1/JonasFiles/README.md

 # Description of dataset and variables of interest

-The LifeCycleSavings dataset is a data frame containing information on the savings ratio between 1960 and 1970 over 50 years.
+The LifeCycleSavings dataset is a data frame containing information on the savings ratio between 1960 and 1970 over 50 countries.
 It includes the following 5 variables (taken from R):
 - sr:     aggregate personal savings
 - pop15:  % of population under 15
 - pop75:  %  of population over 75